haddocking/powerfit/README.md

 ### Options

-First, to see all options and there descriptions type
+First, to see all options and their descriptions type

     powerfit --help

 The information should explain all options decently.
-However, here are some examples for common operations.
+In addtion, here are some examples for common operations.

 To perform a search with an approximate 24&deg; rotational sampling interval

     powerfit <pdb> <map> <resolution> -a 24

-To use multiple CPU cores
+To use multiple CPU cores with laplace pre-filter and 5&deg; rotational interval

-    powerfit <pdb> <map> <resolution> -p 8
+    powerfit <pdb> <map> <resolution> -p 4 -l -a 5

-To off-load computations to the GPU
+To off-load computations to the GPU and use the core-weighted scoring function and write out the top 15 solutions

-    powerfit <pdb> <map> <resolution> -g
+    powerfit <pdb> <map> <resolution> -g -cw -n 15

+Note that all options can be combined except for the -g and -p n flag: calculations are eiter performed on the CPU or GPU.

 ## Licensing